-Editor’s Note: YourVetFriend.com is supported by readers and may receive commissions for purchases made through links in this post.
-Recommendations are based on personal experience and the criteria outlined in the article.
+Editor’s Note: YourVetFriend.com may earn for purchases made through links in this post.

 Up to 70% of a cat’s body is made up of water.
 (1) Without the proper amount of water, all bodily functions are compromised.
 But how to get a sick cat to drink water?
 There isn’t one simple answer.

 Sick cats often don’t eat and drink as much as they should due to pain, nausea or other disease-related changes.
 This can lead to a snowball effect whereby the cat feels sick so it doesn’t drink water causing it to become sicker and making it even less likely to drink water.

 Since getting a sick cat to drink is so difficult, the best way to get them to voluntarily take in more water is to include it in their food.
 Focus on treating any illness that’s causing a decreased appetite and consider using appetite stimulants.